gitlabhq/gitlab-recipes/install/centos/README.md

     whoami

-Attempt to log in to Postgres as the git user:
+Attempt to log in to Postgres as the git user (enter the password you set up above):

     sudo -u git psql -d gitlabhq_production -U git -W